 This newest iteration of FEBAN also comes with the ability to edit some of the transaction records that we deal with on a regular basis.
 However, it must be noted that the editing that can be done is limited to batch-input rules and internal posting rules.
 The actual codes and amounts cannot be edited.
 Based on our edits we can streamline our search algorithms to detect custom strings added into the batch-input rules, increasing our automation and our ability to process the data.

 Simulation and Reversals

 While in the past it has been difficult to create reversals for postings, there is a feature that allows for simulation posting.
 Thus, if the post shows up as erroneous, we can edit it before the final posting takes place.
-In addition, we can now do reversals and new posts, with that new post reflecting the reversal which it corrects.
+In addition, we can now do reversals and new posts from SEO Vancouver, with that new post reflecting the reversal which it corrects.
 The posting log is a valuable financial forensic trail that offers us insight into what was actually done in any particular transaction.
 Additionally, we can manually assign the bank statement status without posting.

 One of the best things provided by FEBAN in its current iteration is the ability to run searches on both the posted document number and the bank statement number, making it even easier to pull up records.
 From the posted document, we can open the Document Relationships Browser and get an idea of what’s connected to what.
 These additions to the SAP Bank Statement process has made it even easier for companies to utilize SAP to keep their bookkeeping up to date and conforming to the bank’s final statement.